tomasinouk/tig-stack/README.md

 `INFLUXDB_PORT` - InfluxDB Default Port.
 Default: `"8086"`
 `DATABASE` - InfluxDB Database where telegraf stores data.
 Default: `"telegraf"`

+Sokharev : Telegraf using docker prebuilt image but telegraf.conf used from this checkout thus we can configure telegraf without rebuilding image

 ## Ports
 Grafana: `3000`
 InfluxDB: `8083`, `8086`